wdporter/i-am-that-vuepress/23-discrimination-leads-to-detachment/readme.md

 # 23. Discrimination Leads to Detachment

 >See your world as it is, not as you imagine it to be.
-Discrimination will lead to detachment; detachment will ensure right action; right action will build the inner bridge to your real being.
+Discrimination will lead to detachment; detachment will ensure right action; right action will build the inner bridge to your real beïng.

 **Maharaj:**&ensp;You are all drenched for it is raining hard.
 In my world it is always fine weather.
 There is no night or day, no heat or cold.
 No worries beset me there, nor regrets.
 My mind is free of thoughts, for there are no desires to slave for.